 The S&OP pulse check is a unique survey that provides new and different types of insights for S&OP practitioners.
 The S&OP pulse check started in 2010 and is this year in its 6th edition.
 Thanks to everybody who has made the 2017 S&OP survey possible.
 Key insights this year are: People & Culture Effective S&OP processes see more positive cultural change Mental Toughness supports effective … Continue reading The S&OP Pulse Check 2017 results

 According to Wikipedia, prescriptive analysis is – after descriptive and predictive analysis -the third and final stage of business analytics.
 Gartner plots prescriptive analysis as the final and most difficult stage of data analytics.
-This article will draw an analogy with the mapping and car industry to suggest that prescriptive analysis as an opportunity to support Integrated Business Planning (IBP) and business optimization, is not a final stage, … Continue reading The Future of Analytics in Integrated Business Planning
+This article will draw an analogy with the mapping and car industry to suggest that prescriptive analysis as an opportunity to support Integrated Business Planning (IBP) and business optimization, is not … Continue reading The Future of Analytics in Integrated Business Planning

 Not too long ago I sat down with a software vendor.
 He showed me a very interesting demand and promotional planning tool.
 It was user-friendly, collaborative with workflows and well integrated financially.
 Then it happened: ‘This is our Integrated Business Planning tool’, he said.
 I said; ‘That’s not IBP, or at least, I have a different definition’.
 After a longer chat he came around and … Continue reading How marketing is killing Integrated Business planning